 - Recognizing that technology in all of its forms is a significant tool to encourage academic engagement;

-- Establishing a series of policies with FMOLHS IS to more effectively support academic and administrative activities of the college;
+- Establishing a series of policies with FMOLHS IS to more effectively support academic and administrative activities of the university;

 - Ensuring that technology needs and plans are part of processes already in place to make decisions about allocating resources;

-- Linking this plan with facilities planning and furniture acquisition, with particular attention to the learning spaces movement as the College implements its new Campus Master Plan;
+- Linking this plan with facilities planning and furniture acquisition, with particular attention to the learning spaces movement as the University implements its new Campus Master Plan;

 - Supporting a plan to enable students to complete General Education requirements through Distributed Learning courses (blended and / or online);